Mosamorphing/WTF-React/12_React Router/readme.md

 export default ProfilePage;
 ```

-Then in main.jsx, we have to create a new route in router which will house each particular user's profile.
+In `main.jsx`, you need to create a new route in the router to handle each user's profile.
+This route will use a dynamic path to match individual user profiles based on the user ID.

 ```javascript
 import UserDetails from './pages/UserDetails'